-On October 25, 2023, we completed the first of two closings under the October 2023 Securities Purchase Agreement, whereby we issued to the Selling Securityholders signatory thereto warrants (the "Investor Warrants") to purchase 1,255,697 shares of common stock in the aggregate.
-Following effectiveness of the Registration Statement of which this prospectus is a part, we expect to issue Investor Warrants to purchase 2,511,394 shares of common stock in the Second Closing, as and if that occurs.
+On October 25, 2023, we completed the first of two closings under the October 2023 Securities Purchase Agreement, whereby we issued to the selling securityholders signatory thereto warrants (the "Investor Warrants") to purchase 1,255,697 shares of common stock in the aggregate.
+On November 28, 2023, we completed the second closing and issued Investor Warrants to purchase 2,511,394 shares of common stock.
 The Investor Warrants are exercisable for five years from the date of issuance at a per share common stock exercise price of \$1.5675.
 Our obligations under the Investor Warrants are secured by all of our and our subsidiaries' assets and are guaranteed jointly and severally by our subsidiaries.